Tom-Julux/core_project/README.md

 This repository is currently not licensed.
 It will be licensed under an open-source license in the near future upon release.

-The `napari_toolkit` subfolder is a fork of [napari-toolkit](https://github.com/MIC-DKFZ/napari_toolkit).
-It is licensed under the terms of the [Apache Software License 2.0] license.
+The UI is based upon the [napari-toolkit](https://github.com/MIC-DKFZ/napari_toolkit) project.
+It is licensed under the terms of the [Apache Software License 2.0](https://github.com/MIC-DKFZ/napari_toolkit/blob/master/LICENSE) license.
+The toolkit is typically imported as a library, but some files are copied and adapted for use in this repository.
+These files are marked with a header comment containing the original license information.

 ## Acknowledgments